You are viewing a story from harrypotterfanfiction.com

 I gave Remus a harsh look as I went into my admonition.
 “Look, Remus, I haven’t seen you since the summer; not so much as a letter or card.
 I’m not going to jump into bed with you at a moment’s notice.”
 That was not quite true, I was half-ready to tell him that I still loved him and wanted him to love me back, but I didn’t.
 I could feel tears welling up in my eyes.
 “I should go, I don’t want to keep Brad waiting.”
 I left Remus there.
 He looked a bit like a confused child.

 When I got to Savage he was holding a drink, watching me determinedly.
-“Everything ok?”
-He asked glancing over at Remus.
+“What’s going on?” he asked glancing over at Remus.
 I kissed him on the cheek and asked if he wanted to head back to Hogsmeade.
 I glanced back at Remus, he was ordering a drink from Tom looking like a kid who burnt his last bag of popcorn on movie night.

 Savage and I got a bit hot and heavy when we were back in Hogsmeade.
-We took advantage of an otherwise empty flat by not bothering to keep our voices down.
+We took advantage of an otherwise empty flat by not bothering to keep quiet.
 It was going perfectly until I said the wrong name.
 I couldn’t get Remus out of my mind.
-My eyes had been closed, enjoying the friction between Savage’s body and mine when I let out a low, sultry “oh Remus.”
+My eyes had been closed, enjoying the feeling of someone being close to me when I let out a low, sultry “oh Remus.”
 It took Savage a few moments to process what I said; he was a bit preoccupied.

-Savage was putting his boxers back on.
-“It’s…it’s ok.
+Savage was pulling his shirt over his head.
+“It’s…it’s fine.
 I mean it could happen to anyone; especially after seeing him tonight.”
 He gave me one more look of longing before saying “I should get to bed.
 I’ll see you in the morning.”
 I stayed awake a lot of the night feeling rather angry with myself.
-I cuddled with Freckles; he still smelled of Remus.
+I cuddled with Freckles which further reminded me of Remus.

-I spent the next few weeks worrying about Savage and if he was a tell-all.
+I spent the next few weeks worrying about Savage and if he would tell the others about our lustful interlude.
 From what I could gather, he didn’t mention our night to anyone.
 I didn’t really care, I just didn’t want Dawlish to drag us in for a disciplinary hearing.
 I was thinking over Remus’ actions at the bar in the shower one day when I heard the bathroom door open.
 I had been alone in the flat before my shower.

 I sat up feeling rather embarrassed.
 “It’s not how it looked.”
 I said blushing.
 I was still feeling horrible about saying the wrong name in bed.

 “Oh, never mind it was exactly how it looked.”
 I got to my feet and adjusted the towel so it covered me properly.
 “Thanks Brad.”
 I said walking out of the bathroom.
 I wanted to go cry in my room.
 He said “anytime” as I shut the door to my room.
-I decided to go out to the Hogshead that night.
+I decided to go out to the Hogshead that night for a stiff drink.

 It was rather busy for a Thursday night.
 I was glad to step inside the bar.
-The whole way there I had a feeling that I was being followed.
+The entire way there I had a feeling that I was being followed.
 I had a few drinks and chatted with Aberforth.
 The door opened and closed about twenty minutes after I got there.
 I didn’t recognize the scruffy-looking man as someone from the village.
 I had a feeling it was the person who had been following me.
 I leaned close to Aberforth and said, “After I leave, if that bloke asks about me, tell him I live down Dead Elf Lane.”
-I said in a low voice.
+I kept my voice low.
 Aberforth nodded.
 I had a few more drinks and left.
 I crossed the street and stood in shadow watching what I could make through the grimy windows.

 The mystery man did go up to Aberforth a few minutes after I left.
 I hurried to a dark spot in Dead Elf Lane.
 I waited for five minutes when I heard someone’s muffled footsteps approaching.
 Then I saw the scruffy man.
 I had my wand out and kept it on him.
 He passed me without seeing me; he looked like a cat that lost its prey.
 I grabbed him by the scruff of his shirt and slammed him into the wall.
 “Who are you and why were you following me?”
 I asked in a deadly voice.